12 Interesting Hummingbird Moth Facts

 Sphinx Moths Are Active at Night

-If you spot a hummingbird-sized flier zip through your garden late at night, you’re probably looking at a sphinx moth.
+If you spot a hummingbird-sized moth zip through your garden late at night, you’re probably looking at a sphinx moth.
 These moths are active both day and night, so plant flowers that bloom after dark like moonflower to attract them.

-Hummingbird Moths Can Hover Like a Hummingbird
+A Hummingbird Moth Can Hover Like a Hummingbird

 Hummingbird moths have a tail that opens like a fan when they’re hovering in the air to collect nectar from flowers, just like hummingbirds.

-Hummingbird Moths Are Attracted to Flowers
+Hummingbird Moths Feed on Nectar Flowers

 Plant phlox, bee balm or any other pollinator favorites in your flower garden to attract hummingbird moths.
 Like butterflies, hummingbird moths have a extra long proboscis to sip nectar, sometimes twice the length of their body.
 Sphinx moths prefer tube-shaped flowers with nectar in the base of the petals, such as columbines, nasturtiums and four-o’clocks.